 After the war ended, he raised his own family and left behind an unbelievable legacy for a time.
 His legendary sword was passed down through the ages, the legacy slowly fading into the shadows of history.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Gabrielle HadleyWrite a Review